flutter/website/src/content/cookbook/architecture/result.md

 You can attempt to solve this by documenting the `ApiClientService`, warning about the possible exceptions it might throw.
-However, since the ViewModel doesn’t use the service directly, other developers  working in the codebase might miss this information.
+However, since the view model doesn’t use the service directly, other developers  working in the codebase might miss this information.

 ## Using the result pattern